Release-Candidate/NineWaves/docs/contributing.md

 There are 4 projects in NineWaves:

 - `NineWaves` - the F# library and NuGet package that does the actual calculations, see [NuGet Package](./nuget_package.md) for usage information.
-- `App` - the NineWaves smartphone app, the platform independent part of the smartphone app.
+- `NineWavesApp` - the NineWaves smartphone app, the platform independent part of the smartphone app.
 - `IOS` - the iOS specific part of the smartphone app.
-- `Android` - the Android specific part of the app.
+- `NineWaves.Android` - the Android specific part of the app.

 #### Test Source